 I’m probably not the right choice for…

 - CBA fiction.
-(I’m cool with religious characters as long as the book isn’t pushing a particular religion to the exclusion of others.)
+(I’m totally cool with religious characters as long as the book isn’t pushing a particular religion.)

 - Erotica that’s mostly sex.
 I am not offended by sex, even in the frankest, kinkiest descriptions, and sex scenes as part of a larger story are great.
 A book that’s all sex, however, is better off with a different editor.

 - Hardcore D/s (some D/s is fine, but I have personal issues with overly controlling males)